 - Materials to share information about the NFR with your fire service network.

-- How to sign up for registry updates, including when registration opens.
+- How to sign up for registry updates.

 About the NFR